NUDelta/hs4x-server/README.md

 this is the code for the hs4x backend using flask (python).

 files:
-	all_moments.json - all the moments we've brainstormed, for pasting into moments.json

-	moments.json - moments to be available for the current run

-	data.txt - the "database" for lat,lng,timestamp (and eventually accel)

-	demoserver.py - entry point with code for all endpoints
+	server.py - entry point with code for all endpoints.
+Contains connection to mlab, heroku server, and mongodb database.
+Sets up 		collections for database: experiences, moments, locations, motionActivityUpdates, worldObjects, and runs.

-	objects.json - each moment corresponds to an object, which are defined in this file

 	opportunity.py - opportunity manager code for returning the best moments

+	seed.py (and seed2.py) - brainstormed moments of type Expore, Expand, and Exploit along with corresponding worldObjects.
+This 		document can be used to seed the mongodb db database.

 	Procfile - necessary to build on heroku, tells it to use gunicorn to run the server with one worker (more than one worker can service multiple requests at once, but then multiple versions of state as well)